DevEmperor/WristAssist/README.md

 - [x] show total consumption in settings
 - [x] reset button for long chats
 - [x] order saved chats by latest edits
+- [x] option to choose pawan.krd as API host
 - [ ] possibility to switch between GPT 3.5 and GPT 4 (as soon as access is possible)
 - [ ] intro explaining how to generate an API key
 - [ ] PlayStore release